15. High Availability

 • Sherlock

 • A maximum of the three Patroni instances (Pods) are present in a cluster.
-The Patroni HA cluster has one leader, one synchronous replica, and one asynchronous replica.
+The Patroni HA cluster has one leader (Leader), one synchronous replica (Sync Standby), and one asynchronous replica (Replica).
+All Patroni replicas are configured with permanent replication slots.

 • When there is a Google Anthos user cluster node pool of less than 3 nodes, Robin CNS installs a single replica Patroni cluster and brings up Robin CNS.

-• The /dev bind mount from the host into Robin Pod is only needed for agent/iomgr/nodeplugin services.
+• The /dev bind mount from the host into Robin Pods is only needed for robin-worker, robin-iomgr, and csi-nodeplugin-robin Pods.

 • With control plane and data plane separation, master services will not have access to /dev.